3 Best Ski Resorts in Arizona, 2024/25

 Chairlift at Sunrise Park Resort

-The $5.5 million dollars of new improvements last season have made a noticeable difference in the skiing experience at Sunrise including the new rope tow that runs from Denny's Way to the peak of Cyclone Circle.
-The investments continue with one of the most exciting pieces being the reintroduction of night skiing after a seven-year hiatus.
+If you haven't been to Sunrise in a while, you'll likely find a noticeable difference in the skiing experience with lift improvements and the reintroduction of night skiing for a second year in a row.
 Night skiing will be available over the Christmas week, and the Martin Luther King and President's Day long weekends.

-Other upgrades that skiers will notice are the brand new outdoor decks at Apache Peak Lodge, Midway Café, and Cyclone Day Lodge, new RFID lift ticket technology, and new Rossignol rental equipment.
+Other upgrades that skiers will notice are the sunny outdoor decks at Apache Peak Lodge, Midway Café, and Cyclone Day Lodge, RFID lift ticket technology, and Rossignol rental equipment.

 For those looking to stay at the hill, renovations to the Sunrise Park Lodge Hotel are progressing.
-The resort anticipates lakeview rooms will be completed by December and mountain-facing rooms will open in early 2024.
-The work on the restaurant is scheduled to be completed by year-end as well.
+The resort has completed the lakeview rooms and mountain-facing rooms are scheduled to open for the 2024/25 season.
+The Sunset Grill renovations are complete and the restaurant is open for business.

 Sunrise Park is part of the Indy Pass program.